Interview with Marion Burger & Ilan Cohen

 We decided to take a step away, having something always a little bit removed to not show everything.
 This was a nice inversion.
 Instead of seeing the details, you see the shadows and you imagine the details.

-This concept of shadow is also very good because it's symbolic.
+This concept of shadow is also very good because it’s symbolic.
 Shadow is something in between.
-It is liminal.
+It’s liminal.
 There are more symbols in “Emperor”.
 For example – the desert.

-The desert for us represents the loss and the loneliness in which my father is forced.
-We use the desert as a landscape of different textures… sand, snow, water, depending of the memory we are going through : white textures transforming.
+The desert for us represents the loss and the loneliness in which my father is trapped.
+We use the desert as a landscape of different textures… sand, snow, water, depending of the memory we are going through: white textures transforming, shifting and flowing to reflect the memories we are experiencing.

-You told about white, that it shouldn't be aggressive.
-I think that in “Emperor” it should be because this is a kind of experience that should cause some difficulties.
+You were talking about white – that it shouldn’t be aggressive.
+I think that in “Emperor” white should be aggressive because this is a kind of experience that should cause some difficulties.
 Just as white-out causes disorientation.

-Ilan Cohen: - I think that white is neutral and the content of certain scenes are going to take you to the places where it becomes peaceful sometimes and aggressive other times.
+Ilan Cohen: – I think that white is neutral and the content of certain scenes are going to take you to the places that offer where it becomes peaceful at times and aggressive at others.

 As soon as we add music to a scene, it becomes threatening or intense.
 But just as easily it can become peaceful.
-Like you go into a disappearance, everything is very gentle and it lands you in a memory.
+It’s like entering into a disappearance, everything is very gentle and you find yourself in a memory.
 It also works well for evoking the snow.
 Or, in black and white, sand!
 So we played with that obviously, the way that blurs.
 That was fun to play with.

 Marion Burger: – Our idea was not to frighten, but to reveal an anxious feeling.
 But one of my uncles, when he saw Emperor, was very uncomfortable.
 He didn’t like to be there.
 But he has a very specific psychological connection to my father.
 The surrealistic vision, the disappearing background – it scared him.